 Over the past decade, we’ve seen various attempts at a needless turntable with varying levels of success (most recently, the highly anticipated Rane Twelve), but MWM, the French manufacturer of the Mixfader bluetooth crossfader for portablists, is approaching the challenge from a different angle.

-Some are calling it the biggest announcement of NAMM 2018, Phase lets you control DJ software without turntable cartridges or timecode vinyl promising a level of steadiness and accuracy never seen before.
+Some are calling Phase the biggest announcement of NAMM 2018.
+It lets you control DJ software without turntable cartridges or timecode vinyl promising a level of steadiness and accuracy never seen before.
 In demos, DJs like Qbert, Mike Relm, RTST, etc. have removed the record from the turntable and rotated it like a steering wheel to demonstrate that the DVS control still works in mid-air.

 If ever there was a holy $#*!, it works! demo, this was it.